-National Cyber Security awareness and educational campaign - Malta
+Malta: National Cyber Security awareness and educational campaign

-In Malta, the nation is in the midst of a 2-year cybersecurity awareness campaign first launched in 2018.
-According to officials, the campaign is intended to keep the public better informed about risks as more and more consumer and social behavior moves online.
-The campaign is deliberately intended to reach across social strata in the country to make sure the entire public is made aware of best practices for staying safe online.
+Malta launched a 2-year cybersecurity awareness campaign in 2018.
+The campaign is intended to keep the public better informed about cyber risks as an increasing amount of daily interactions move online.
+The campaign is deliberately intended to reach across social strata in the country to make sure everyone is aware of best practices for staying safe online.
 The campaign began with a public survey to establish a baseline understanding of cybersecurity awareness and where critical gaps may exist.
-The campaign was launched alongside the recognition of October as "Cybersecurity Awareness Month" in Malta.
+The campaign also recognised October as "Cybersecurity Awareness Month" in Malta.